z0on/GO_MWU/README.md

 The GO table provided with the scripts is called amil_defog_iso2go.tab

-The table of significance measures: it is the comma-separated (CSV) table of continuous measures that must be associated with GO enrichment (for example, kME value, p-value, or dN/dS value).
+The table of significance measures: it is the comma-separated (CSV) table of continuous measures that must be associated with GO enrichment (for example, log2 fold change, kME value, dN/dS value).
 The table should have a header line, but what is in it is irrelevant.
 The first column should contain the  gene name, and the second - the measure of interest:

 ```sh